Significance of Helena and Aurora Range

 Landform, flora and fauna values are intrinsically linked

-The main range of Helena and Aurora has some of the highest landform values in the region.
-The main range is 12km long, lies in a south-east to north-west direction, and has slopes that rise 200m above the surrounding plains, attain heights of 685m to 704m AHD, are convoluted, and support large BIF outcrops.
+The main range of Helena and Aurora, Bungalbin is 12km long, lies in a south-east to north-west direction, and has slopes that rise 200m above the surrounding plains that attain heights of 685m to 704m AHD, are convoluted, and support large BIF outcrops.

-- The BIF outcrops of Helena and Aurora Range support two endemic rare plant species, two of which grow on the BIF outcropping.
-Other BIF ranges support just the one endemic rare plant species on their BIF outcropping or none at all).
+- The Helena and Aurora Range, Bungalbin supports four endemic rare plant species, two of which grow on the BIF outcropping.
+Other BIF ranges support just the one endemic rare plant species (on their BIF outcropping) or none at all.

-- There are four endemic plant species on the main range of Helena and Aurora – all described as “ironstone loving”; all listed as Threatened.
+- The four endemic plant species on the main range of Helena and Aurora are described as “ironstone loving” and are listed as Threatened.
 They don’t grow anywhere else in the world.
-(Other BIF ranges have just the one endemic species or none at all.)

 - The large BIF outcropping provides nest sites for Little Woodswallow and Peregrine Falcon, as on other highly significant BIF ranges with large outcropping.

-- The southern slopes provide refuge areas for fauna - with their higher water infiltration rates, higher water availability, cooler ambient, surface and soil temperatures, and denser vegetation.
+- The southern slopes provide refuge areas for fauna with their: high water infiltration rates, high water availability, cooler ambient, surface and soil temperatures, and denser vegetation.

-- The larger the BIF range the greater the size and significance of the refuge area.
+- The larger the BIF range the greater the size and significance of the refuge area for fauna and flora.